 Q1.
 Has anyone at home told you to eat slowly and to chew well so that the food digests properly?
 Why do you think they say this?

 Answer: Yes, my mother keeps telling me to eat slowly and chew properly.
-Maybe chewing properly helps in swallowing food and good for food to digest well.
+Maybe chewing properly helps in swallowing food and is good for food to digest well.

 Q2.
-Imagine you are eating something hard like a green guava.
+Imagine you are eating something hard, like a green guava.
 What kinds of changes take place in it–from the time you bite a piece and put it in your mouth to when you swallow it?

-Answer: When I bite a guava it feels a bit hard and a little bitter but later when chewing, it becomes soft and sweet.
+Answer: When I bite a guava, it feels a bit hard and a little bitter, but later when chewing, it becomes soft and sweet.